per-gron/shuriken/src/rs/doc/reference.md

 **External documentation:** [RxMarbles](http://rxmarbles.com/#startWith), [ReactiveX](http://reactivex.io/documentation/operators/startwith.html)

-**Description:** `StartWithGet` is like `StartWith`, but it takes functions that create the values to be emitted rather than the values directly.
+**Description:** `StartWithGet` is like [`StartWith(Value...)`](#startwithvalue), but it takes functions that create the values to be emitted rather than the values directly.
 This can be used when the values are expensive to craete or when they are noncopyable.

 **Example usage:***